 The City collects expired and unused medications, sharps (diabetic needles), for disposal on a monthly basis in cooperation with the Solid Waster Agency of Northern Cook County (SWANCC)

 and the national Drug Enforcement Agency (DEA).
-The City also accepts mercury thermometers and compact fluorescent light bulbs (CFLs) for recycling.
+The City also accepts mercury thermometers, compact fluorescent light bulbs (CFLs), and fluorescent tube bulbs for recycling.
 Collections are the first Thursday of the month, in the lobby of City Hall, between 8 and 11 am.

 It is suggested labels be removed from the prescriptions as a precaution.
-Sharps need to be in a container and the bulbs should be in plastic bags.
-Fluorescent tube bulbs are not taken.
+Sharps need to be in a container and the bulbs should be in plastic bags. .